TV Dinners (song): Music video

-The "TV Dinners" video shows a man alone in his high-tech live-work space during an electrical storm, reheating a TV dinner within which forms a goblin.
-The retro sci-fi look departed from the previous Eliminator videos.
+The "TV Dinners" video shows a young man alone in his high-tech live-work space during an electrical storm, heating a TV dinner within which forms a goblin.
+The retro sci-fi look is a departure from the previous Eliminator videos.
+In keeping with the retro sci-fi theme, several old sci-fi movie posters are visible, including U.F.O. and Frankenstein Meets the Space Monster.

-Director by Marius Penczner and his crew used stop-motion clay animation to show the goblin's claw emerging to change channels on a TV remote, repeatedly returning the multiple TV screens to display scenes of ZZ Top performing the song.
-Later, the goblin rises from the foil-wrapped package to steal and eat some potato chips while the man is distracted playing a ZZ Top–themed driving game.
+Director Marius Penczner and his crew used stop-motion clay animation to show the goblin's claw emerging to change channels on a TV remote, repeatedly returning the multiple TV screens to display scenes of ZZ Top performing the song.
+Later, the goblin (it strongly resembles the monster from 1958's It!
+The Terror from Beyond Space) rises from the foil-wrapped package to steal potato chips while the nerdy bachelor is distracted playing a ZZ Top–themed driving game.
 "TV Dinners" was released in December 1983, with critics observing that the video was better than the song.